neoblades02/tpi-submit-bot/README.md

 ### Common Issues

 1. **Login Failures**: Verify USERNAME and PASSWORD in `.env` file
-2. **Client Not Found**: Ensure client exists in TPI Suitcase system with correct spelling
+2. **Client Issues**: No longer an issue - clients are automatically created with aggressive retry logic
-3. **Tour Operator Issues**: Check operator name spelling and availability in dropdown
+3. **Tour Operator Issues**: Check operator name spelling and availability in dropdown (only cause of "not submitted")
 4. **Webhook Failures**: Verify n8n endpoint is accessible and accepting requests
 5. **Date Format Errors**: Ensure dates are in MM/DD/YYYY format
+6. **Client Creation Retry**: If you see "Error - Client Creation Failed After Retry", check for browser/network issues

 ### Debugging